kyxap1/starred/README.md

 - [amazing-deployment](https://github.com/delirehberi/amazing-deployment) - A curated list of amazing Deployment libraries, library distributions, scripts, tools and resources.
 - [awesome-learning](https://github.com/Lets-DevOps/awesome-learning) - A curated list for DevOps learning resources.
 Join the slack channel to discuss more.
 - [awesome-resty](https://github.com/bungle/awesome-resty) - A List of Quality OpenResty Libraries, and Resources.
-- [awesome](https://github.com/sindresorhus/awesome) - :sunglasses: Curated list of awesome lists
+- [awesome](https://github.com/sindresorhus/awesome) - 😎 Awesome lists about all kinds of interesting topics
 - [docker-and-containers-ebooks](https://github.com/thenewstack/docker-and-containers-ebooks) - A series of ebooks on Docker and the container ecosystem.
 - [xfce4-terminal-colors-solarized](https://github.com/sgerrand/xfce4-terminal-colors-solarized) - Solarized colour scheme for the Xfce4 terminal
 - [atomci](https://github.com/tomwillfixit/atomci) - Use Docker-compose to setup a Atom Container and CI pipeline